argshub/clion/docs/operator_precedence.md

 <h4>#Operator Precedence</h4>
-<p>In a expression, we can use multiple operators.
+<p>In an expression, we can use multiple operators.
 We can usually imagine that, it's going to be evaluated from left to right.
 But in a programming language like C, each operator has a special order of evaluation.
 Think of an algebraic expression where multiplication/division is done before addition/subtraction.
 Because multiplication/division operator has precedence over addition/subtraction.
 C specifies a precedence table of order of operators operation.</p>

 <code>
 #include&lt;stdio.h&gt;